Sunetra Sarker

-Sunetra Sarker (born 25 June 1973) is an English actress and presenter, known for her roles as Nisha Batra in Brookside, Anji Mittel in No Angels, Zoe Hanna in Casualty, and Kaneez Paracha in Ackley Bridge.
+Sunetra Sarker (born 25 June 1973) is a British actress and presenter, known for her roles as Nisha Batra in Brookside, Anji Mittel in No Angels, Zoe Hanna in Casualty, and Kaneez Paracha in Ackley Bridge.
 In 2014, she took part in the twelfth series of Strictly Come Dancing, partnered with Brendan Cole.
 Since 2019, she has been a regular participant on Celebrity Gogglebox, partnering with Georgia Taylor, and became a panellist on the lunch time chat show Loose Women in 2021.

 Early life

-Sarker was born in Liverpool into an Indian family.
+Sarker was born in Liverpool into an Indian Bengali family.
+Her great-grandfather was the lawyer, novelist and political activist Nares Chandra Sen-Gupta.
 Her father is a retired doctor, and her mother Bisakha taught Indian classical dance, for which she was awarded an MBE in December 2013.

 Sarker has a degree in Information Systems for Business in Europe from Brunel University London.
-Her great-grandfather was the lawyer, novelist and political activist Nares Chandra Sen-Gupta.
-She is of Bengali origin.

 Career

 Sarker has played a wide variety of roles in her career.
 Her initial success came when she was cast as recurring character Nisha Batra in the Channel 4 soap opera Brookside from 1988 to 1991, before returning as a regular from 2000 until 2003.
 Sarker also starred in the regional soap opera London Bridge.
 This was followed by her portrayal of Anji Mittel in No Angels from 2004 to 2006.

 Sarker's next notable role was portraying the part of Clare Burns in the BBC drama The Chase, until the show was pulled after its second series.
 In 2007, Sarker was a contestant on the celebrity cooking series Celebrity MasterChef.
 Subsequently, Sarker played the role of Dr Zoe Hanna in the BBC medical drama Casualty from December 2007 until May 2016.
 After her departure was announced, Sarker made a promise to co-star Jamie Davis that she would return for one episode when he decided to leave the programme, a promise she honoured in 2018, appearing in an episode broadcast on 13 January.
 She later reprised the role for another guest stint, with her return set to air in 2024.

 In 2017, she played DCI Jane Burr in the second series of ITV's Safe House.
 From 2017 to 2022, Sarker starred in the Channel 4 drama series Ackley Bridge as Kaneez Paracha, for which she received the award for Best TV Character at the Asian Media Awards.
 On 23 July 2021, it was confirmed that Sarker would become a panellist on Loose Women.